Category

 8. Heavy machinery safety

-Heavy machinery can present all sorts of risks if not used properly.
+Heavy machinery can pose significant risks if not used properly.
 But in the context of OSHA compliance, there are two primary topics:

 • Machine guarding: Misusing equipment with moving parts, like power saws or hydraulic presses, can lead to serious injuries or fatalities.
 Training on how to protect themselves from these hazards is critical for employees who work with these machines.